Unidata/python-workshop/README.md

 ## TODO

 - Send out a note pre-workshop and have users review https://github.com/jrjohansson/scientific-python-lectures and gain familiarity with ipynb
-- Section on writing netdf4 files (Russ)
-- Start writing a TDS catalog XML parser module (Sean and Marcos).
-Write a get latest dataset function.
-- Investigate ipython notebook client options (Ward?)
-- Get proof of concept working for mobile devices. (e.g. ipad) (Ward)
-- Make recommendation on Python IDE in intro (Julien)
 - When the notebook are finished, post them on http://nbviewer.ipython.org/
 - Incorporate more material from the "Study" below
 - example with ncss grib subsetting where you can make the request in lat/lon space and get back a netcdf CF file.
 REST based API.
-- In the netcdf section, emphasize seamless access to remote access and different data sources (e.g., grib)
 - Investigate using wms to find indices from lat lon
 - Study WMS/TDS example See: https://pypi.python.org/pypi/OWSLib/
-- Put greater emphasis on remote data access through opendap (Julien)
-- Render radar from a TDS (Sean)
 - Render satellite data from ADDE (Julien)
-- Set up meeting for the week of June 10 (Julien)
-- Write a section on data analysis with Pandas
 - Another NCSS example with gridded data?
 - clean up pydap example
 - incorporate Rich Signell's wave example